-1 Introduction
+1. Introduction

 Secret Santa is a Christmas tradition, where members of a group are randomly assigned to another person, to whom they have to offer a gift.
 The identity of the person offering the present is usually secret, as well as the price of the present.
+Moreover, the participants often determine a common bound for the gift's prices.